-We validate our climate change measures using a multi-pronged approach.20 First, we consider the face validity of the bigrams used to construct CCExposure, $CCExposure^{Opp}$, $CCExposure^{Reg}$, and $CCExposure^{Phy}$.

-Table 2 shows the 100 highest-frequency bigrams in \mathbb{C} (an expanded list of the top-200 bigrams is shown in OA Table 3).
-The top bigrams associated with CCExposure, which is our broad exposure measure, capture aspects of the opportunities and potential risks associated with climate change.
-Specifically, the top-20 bigrams include opportunity-related word-pairs such as "carbon capture" or "rooftop solar," but also include risk-related terms such as "environmental concern" or "reduce emissions."21 OA Table 4 shows the top-100 bigrams and OA Table 5 shows the bottom-100 bigrams for CCSentiment.
-OA Table 6 reports the top-100 bigrams for CCRisk.
+We validate our climate change measures using a multi-pronged approach.13 First, we consider the face validity of the bigrams used to construct the exposure measures.
+Table 2 shows the 100 highest-frequency bigrams in \mathbb{C} .
+The top bigrams associated with CCExposure, our broad exposure measure, capture aspects of the opportunities and potential risks associated with climate change.
+The top-20 bigrams include opportunity-related word-pairs such as "carbon capture" or "rooftop solar," but also include risk-related terms such as "environmental concern" or "reduce emissions."
+14 When considering individual bigrams, it is important to note that the exposure measures we construct are composite measures, that is, they account for measurement error at the individual bigram level.
+IA Tables 3 and 4 show the top-100 and bottom-100 bigrams for CCSentiment, and IA Table 5 reports the top-100 bigrams for CCRisk (recall that the bigrams for CCSentiment and CCRisk are subsets of CCExposure).

-$^{^{20}}$ For brevity, in our discussion, we focus on the exposure measures.
-We also subject the corresponding sentiment and risk measures to the validation tests; a summary is reported in the Online Appendix.
+$^{^{13}}$ For brevity, in our discussion, we focus on the exposure measures.
+We also subject the corresponding sentiment and risk measures to the validation tests; a summary is reported in the Internet Appendix.